-*FERPA - parents must be authorized by their student in the Student Account Center for the LCU Student Business Office to discuss student account information.
+*FERPA - parents must be authorized by their student in the Registrar's Office to discuss student account information.

-The Student Business Office will process the excess on your student account.
+The Student Business Office will process student stipends twice a week.
 Checks will not be available for pickup.
+To expedite the refund process, complete a direct deposit form on the student portal.
 Direct deposits will be processed by the LCU Business Office and paper checks will be mailed.